slebetman/tcled/README.md

 - Basic syntax highlighting.
 The highlighting is line based and can easily cope with Tcl style # comments but because it is line based it can't cope with multiline C style /* comments */
 - Implements search, goto and save.
 - Handles Home and End keys.
-- Changed the tab to 4 characters (can be easily modified if you prefer 8 or other values).
 - Auto resizes the editor to fit the terminal window.
 - Implements a simple auto-indenting.
 When inserting a newline by pressing the Enter or Return key the leading whitespace of the previous line is copied and automatically inserted.
 - Converts spaces to tabs when pasting text.